-The call method takes one or more arguments, thisArg and (optionally) arg1, arg2 etc, and performs a function call using the [[Call]] property of the object.
-If the object does not have a [[Call]] property, a TypeError exception is thrown.
-The called function is passed arg1, arg2, etc. as the arguments.
+Deleted: The apply method takes two arguments, thisArg and argArray, and performs a function call using the [[Call]] property of the object.
+If the object does not have a [[Call]] property, a TypeError exception is thrown.¶

-The called function is passed thisArg as the this value.
+If thisArg is null or undefined, the The called function is passed the global object as the this value.